-To determine how well the structural model fits the gravity field in the region, the calculated gravity was subtracted from observed gravity during interactive modifications of the location of different domains within each layer and their densities, and the result (further referred to as residual anomaly) interrogated.
-No filtering for specific wavelengths was done during gravity modelling, with the full signal being used.
-No presumptions were made about which tectonic features would require domains of different density, with their location ultimately derived from the gravity modelling process.
+To identify how well the structural model created fits the gravity field in the region, the calculated gravity was then taken away from observed gravity during interactive alterations of the location of different domains within each layer and their densities, and the result (further referred to as residual anomaly) interrogated.
+No filtering for specific wavelengths was done during gravity modelling, with the full signal utilised at all times.
+No presumptions were made over which tectonic features would require domains of different density, with their location ultimately derived from the gravity modelling process.